By Genomelink

 Brie Larson

-Brianne Sidonie Desaulniers (born Oct 1, 1989) is an American actress known as Brie Larson.
-She won an Academy Award for her role in "Room" and portrayed Captain Marvel in the Marvel Cinematic Universe.
-Larson is also a gender equality activist and director.
+Brianne Sidonie Desaulniers (born Oct 1, 1989), known professionally as Brie Larson, is an American actress known for her roles in independent films and blockbusters.
+She won an Academy Award for her role in "Room" and starred as Captain Marvel in the Marvel Cinematic Universe.
+Larson is also a gender equality activist and advocate for social issues.

 All images displayed on this page are sourced from Wikipedia or Wikimedia Commons.We use these images under their respective Creative Commons or public domain licenses.
 Wherever applicable, author attributions and license information are provided.
 If you believe an image is used incorrectly or outside its license terms, please contact us so that we can review and correct the issue.